Language Assessment Program for Deaf/Hard of Hearing Students (LAP-DHH)

 What happens with the results?

-Specific assessment results will be shared with you and your child's staff.
-Aggregated (combined) results of all deaf/hard of hearing children birth through age eight will be shared with the Kansas State Legislature.
+Detailed assessment results will be shared with the child's family and educational team.
+Combined results of all deaf/hard of hearing children birth through eight will be shared with the Kansas State Legislature as required by the law.
+The most recent report can be found here: https://tinyurl.com/2p952vuz or at KSDeaf.org > Statewide Resources > Language Assessment Program.

 For more information, please read the following documents below: